Reopening South Florida: Miami Gardens Barber Shops, Hair & Nail Salons Reopen Wednesday

-MIAMI GARDENS (CBSMiami) — The City of Miami Gardens is allowing barber shops, hair salons and nail shops to officially reopen Wednesday.
+MIAMI GARDENS (CBSMiami) — Need a haircut?
+What about a manicure?
+The City of Miami Gardens is allowing barber shops, hair salons and nail salons to officially reopen Wednesday.

 Employees at those businesses must follow guidelines like using disposable materials and supplies, only accepting appointments and giving hand sanitizer to customers.

+On Tuesday in Miami, Governor Ron DeSantis said he was leaving more decisions to local mayors and empowering them to make their own decisions.

+“We have not seen a major overflow into hospitals or things like that,” he said.
+“We have been very methodical about it and I’ve also done this particularly with Southeast Florida to empower the local officials so I think those local solutions are probably better.”

-Walk-in customers are not allowed and businesses must limit the number of clients in one store to one customers per service provider.
+Walk-in customers are not allowed and businesses must limit the number of clients in one store to one customer per service provider.

 Customers are not allowed to wait in the store, they must wait in their cars until their service provider is ready.